Steven John Dichiaro Sells 2,000 Shares of Globe Life Inc. (NYSE:GL) Stock

-Globe Life Inc. (NYSE:GL) insider Steven John Dichiaro sold 2,000 shares of the firm’s stock in a transaction that occurred on Friday, October 23rd.
-The stock was sold at an average price of $87.37, for a total transaction of $174,740.00.
-Following the completion of the sale, the insider now directly owns 19,469 shares in the company, valued at $1,701,006.53.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Globe Life Inc. (NYSE:GL) insider Steven John Dichiaro sold 2,000 shares of the business’s stock in a transaction on Tuesday, November 3rd.
+The stock was sold at an average price of $85.99, for a total transaction of $171,980.00.
+Following the transaction, the insider now owns 17,469 shares of the company’s stock, valued at approximately $1,502,159.31.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

 Steven John Dichiaro also recently made the following trade(s):

-The firm also recently declared a quarterly dividend, which was paid on Friday, October 30th.
-Investors of record on Monday, October 5th were issued a $0.1875 dividend.
-This represents a $0.75 dividend on an annualized basis and a yield of 0.90%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, October 30th.
+Stockholders of record on Monday, October 5th were issued a $0.1875 dividend.
 The ex-dividend date was Friday, October 2nd.
-Globe Life’s dividend payout ratio is currently 11.11%.
+This represents a $0.75 dividend on an annualized basis and a dividend yield of 0.87%.
+Globe Life’s payout ratio is 11.11%.

-A number of hedge funds have recently bought and sold shares of the business.
-Raymond James & Associates boosted its stake in shares of Globe Life by 1.2% during the 3rd quarter.
-Raymond James & Associates now owns 127,702 shares of the company’s stock valued at $10,203,000 after buying an additional 1,527 shares during the last quarter.
-Mackay Shields LLC boosted its stake in Globe Life by 3.7% during the 3rd quarter.
-Mackay Shields LLC now owns 16,260 shares of the company’s stock valued at $1,299,000 after acquiring an additional 583 shares during the last quarter.
-Los Angeles Capital Management & Equity Research Inc. boosted its stake in Globe Life by 205.4% during the 3rd quarter.
-Los Angeles Capital Management & Equity Research Inc. now owns 131,426 shares of the company’s stock valued at $10,501,000 after acquiring an additional 88,394 shares during the last quarter.
-Teacher Retirement System of Texas grew its holdings in Globe Life by 39.7% during the 3rd quarter.
-Teacher Retirement System of Texas now owns 143,956 shares of the company’s stock worth $11,502,000 after acquiring an additional 40,912 shares in the last quarter.
-Finally, Aull & Monroe Investment Management Corp acquired a new position in Globe Life during the 3rd quarter worth $234,000.
-Institutional investors own 74.61% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+State of Alaska Department of Revenue increased its position in Globe Life by 26.7% in the 2nd quarter.
+State of Alaska Department of Revenue now owns 79,638 shares of the company’s stock valued at $5,911,000 after acquiring an additional 16,807 shares during the period.
+Municipal Employees Retirement System of Michigan lifted its position in Globe Life by 1,151.0% during the 2nd quarter.
+Municipal Employees Retirement System of Michigan now owns 17,890 shares of the company’s stock worth $1,328,000 after acquiring an additional 16,460 shares during the period.
+Envestnet Asset Management Inc. grew its stake in shares of Globe Life by 6.7% in the 2nd quarter.
+Envestnet Asset Management Inc. now owns 43,951 shares of the company’s stock valued at $3,262,000 after purchasing an additional 2,778 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. increased its holdings in shares of Globe Life by 64.8% in the second quarter.
+Raymond James Financial Services Advisors Inc. now owns 29,246 shares of the company’s stock valued at $2,171,000 after purchasing an additional 11,502 shares during the period.
+Finally, SG Americas Securities LLC raised its stake in shares of Globe Life by 47.1% during the second quarter.
+SG Americas Securities LLC now owns 44,181 shares of the company’s stock worth $3,280,000 after purchasing an additional 14,150 shares during the last quarter.
+74.61% of the stock is currently owned by hedge funds and other institutional investors.

-GL has been the subject of several research reports.
-JPMorgan Chase & Co. boosted their price objective on shares of Globe Life from $97.00 to $99.00 and gave the company an “overweight” rating in a research note on Thursday, October 22nd.
-Credit Suisse Group restated a “buy” rating on shares of Globe Life in a research note on Wednesday, August 12th.
-Zacks Investment Research lowered Globe Life from a “buy” rating to a “hold” rating and set a $86.00 price objective on the stock. in a research note on Monday, September 14th.
-Morgan Stanley increased their target price on shares of Globe Life from $84.00 to $86.00 and gave the stock an “underweight” rating in a research report on Thursday, October 22nd.
+A number of research analysts have recently commented on GL shares.
+Credit Suisse Group reiterated a “buy” rating on shares of Globe Life in a report on Wednesday, August 12th.
+Morgan Stanley increased their price target on shares of Globe Life from $84.00 to $86.00 and gave the company an “underweight” rating in a research note on Thursday, October 22nd.
+Zacks Investment Research downgraded shares of Globe Life from a “buy” rating to a “hold” rating and set a $86.00 price objective for the company. in a research report on Monday, September 14th.
+JPMorgan Chase & Co. increased their target price on shares of Globe Life from $97.00 to $99.00 and gave the company an “overweight” rating in a research report on Thursday, October 22nd.
 Finally, TheStreet raised shares of Globe Life from a “c+” rating to a “b-” rating in a research report on Wednesday, August 19th.
-Three equities research analysts have rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the company.
-Globe Life presently has a consensus rating of “Hold” and an average price target of $85.17.
+Three research analysts have rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the company.
+The company presently has a consensus rating of “Hold” and an average price target of $85.17.

 Globe Life Company Profile